jthieffry/asaca-notes/EC2 Basics.md

     - Traditional OS + App compute, long-running compute or monolithic applications.
     - Server-style application, with either burst or steady-state load.
     - Migrated application workloads or disaster recovery`

+## EC2 Instance Types

+* Includes multiple aspects:
+    - Raw CPU, RAM, Local storage capacity and type
+    - Resources ratio (for ex.
+CPU optimized / RAM optimized: best value spent for a particular workload)
+    - System architecture / vendor (AMD / Intel)
+    - Additional features and capabilities
+* EC2 Categories:
+    - General Purpose - DEFAULT - diverse workload, equal resources ratio
+    - Compute Optimized - Media processing, scientific calculus, Gaming, etc.
+    - Memory Optimized - For processing large memory datased and in-memory DB.
+    - Accelerated Computing - GPU, FPGA, etc.
+    - Storage Optimized - Fast and efficient local storage, random / sequential IO.
+Ex. elasticsearch, analytics workload, scaling out DB, etc.
+* EC2 Types: Example: R5dn.8xlarge
+    - R is the instance family.
+    - 5 is the generation.
+    - After the .
+(8xlarge) is the instance size.
+    - Between the generation and the dot, could be anything that denotes additional capacities (or nothing)

+## Storage Refresher

+* Direct (local) attached storage: storage directly on the EC2 host.
+Fast but not resilient.
+* Network attached storage: volumes delivered over the network (EBS).
+Slower but more resilient.
+Using protocols like FC or ISCSI.
+* Ephemeral storage: temporary storage.
+Not persistent.
+In EC2, it's the direct attached storage or instance store.
+* Persistent storage: lives on past the lifetime of the instance.
+EBS.
+* Block storage: volume presented to the OS as a collection of blocks.
+Mountable, bootable, no structure.
+Network ones are EBS, SAN, NAS.
+* File storage: presented as a file share.
+Mountable, not bootable.
+Can use SMB as network protocol.
+* Object storage: flat structure of kv pair, with v being any objects.
+Not mountable, not bootable.
+Ex S3.
+* Storage performance:
+    - IO (block) size: size of a block used by the storage / process. ("size of the wheels") Ex.
+4kB
+    - IOPS: number of IO operations per second ("revolution per min").
+Ex.
+100 IOPS
+    - Throughput: data operated per second ("speed") Ex.
+400KB/s
+    - "Generally": IO * IOPS = Throughput
+* Performance is not only limited by the capability of the disk.
+Everything from the application to the disk, including OS, network, etc. play a role.